mattburnett-repo/blog/index.md

 title: Blog
 ---

-This is a place where I document things I've learned, tricks I've discovered, or problems I've solved.
+This is an alternative to maintaining a Social Media presence.
+A place where I document things I've learned, tricks I've discovered, or problems I've solved.

 Mostly a notes-to-self kind of collection, for future reference.
 Don't expect anything profound.